karammulc/BellaBeat-Case-Study/README.md

 ### Data Limitations and Considerations

 - The dataset used in this analysis spans from April 12, 2016, to May 12, 2016, providing only one month of data.
 This limited timeframe may restrict the scope and generalizability of the findings.
-Additionally, the 30 user sample size is small, and the methods of participant selection through Amazon Mechanical Turk are not detailed on Kaggle, which introduces potential bias into the analysis.
-It is also important to note that the data is from 2016 and may not reflect the most recent trends or user behaviors.
-Furthermore, the lack of demographic information limits the depth and context of the insights that can be derived from this analysis.
+- The 30-user sample size is small, and the methods of participant selection through Amazon Mechanical Turk are not detailed on Kaggle, which introduces potential bias in the analysis.
+-  It is also important to note that the data is from 2016 and may not reflect the most recent trends or user behaviors.
+The lack of demographic information limits the depth and context of the insights derived from this analysis.

 ### Consistency